-A total of 25911 on-the-spot controls were carried out by Member States in 2014.
-The number of controls reported varied considerably between 1 and 48 controls per Member State.
+A total of 59014 on-the-spot controls were carried out by Member States in 2016.
+The number of controls reported varied considerably between 1 and 69 controls per Member State.
 This may be explained by the size of the market and the way the market in a particular Member State is organised with respect to cash-processing.
 In some Member States the entire amount of coins is processed by a single cash-in-transit company and in others, for instance, by individual commercial banks.
-Two Member States (Italy and Luxembourg) did not report that they had carried out any controls; this is an improvement in comparison with the year 2013 when 4 Member States did not report any controls.
-Reminders were also sent to the competent national authorities of both Member States12 to fully implement the on-the-spot controls.
+One Member State (Luxembourg) did not report that it had carried out any controls15.